Kaggle/kaggle-api/docs/README.md

 optional arguments:
-  -h, --help            show this help message and exit -p FOLDER, --path FOLDER
+  -h, --help            show this help message and exit -t N, --timeout N     Limit the run time of a kernel to the given number  of seconds.
+                        The global maximum time will not be exceeded.
+  -p FOLDER, --path FOLDER
                         Folder for upload, containing data files and a special kernel-metadata.json file (https://github.com/Kaggle/kaggle-api/wiki/Kernel-Metadata).
 Defaults to current working directory
 ```